Office reception design ideas

 Consider how a disabled visitor will be signed-in, how they would gain access to the office interior and facilities.

-Many receptions are also the direct route out in the event of an evacuation.
+Many receptions are also the direct escape route out in the event of an evacuation.
 The architecture will be designed for escape.
 However security is often overlooked in the event of an evacuation.
 Our reception design process will bring questions like these into the conversations, at the appropriate time.

 Branding